Mariana Becker

 Mariana Gertum Becker (born 1971) is a Brazilian sports journalist and television reporter for Rede Bandeirantes.
-Since being employed by Rede Globo in 1995, she has covered association football, extreme sports, water sports, the World Surf League, Formula One motor racing, the Sertões International Rally, and the 2016 Summer Olympics in Rio de Janeiro over the course of her career.
-In 2021, she stopped working for Rede Globo and started working for Rede Bandeirantes.
+Since being employed by Rede Globo in 1995, she has covered association football, extreme sports, water sports, the World Surf League, Formula One motor racing, the Rally dos Sertões, and the 2016 Summer Olympics in Rio de Janeiro over the course of her career.
+In 2021, she left Rede Globo and signed with Rede Bandeirantes.